pemo11/poshguibook/winforms.md

 Wouldn't it be convinient if the namespace does not have to be include each time?
 This would be very convinient and its possible by using the *using namespace* directive at the beginning.

+**example:**

+The following example uses *using namespace* to that the namespace become optional.

 ```PowerShell
 Using Namespace System.Windows.Forms
 ```

 Now everything becomes a little simpler.

+**example:**

+The following examples shows a Form as a modeless window by not having to use the namespace each time.

 ```PowerShell
 [Application]::Run([Form]@{ Text="Aloha!" })
 ```

 **note:**

-In the command line *Using Namespace* can only hold one reference so using it twice will override the first "shortcut".
-Inside a script you can use as many *using namespace* as you like.
+In the CLI *Using Namespace* can only hold one reference at a time so using it twice will override the first "shortcut".
+Inside a script you can use as many *using namespace* statements as you like.

 **note:**

 I have absolutely of proof for the following assertion.
 But when *Jeffrey Snover* (the inventor of what became later *PowerShell*) once asked me at a software developer conference what feature was missing in the version 2.0 of *PowerShell* I said there should be a "using namespace" like in *C#*.

 ## The form class